St. Anthony of Padua Catholic Church offers many ways for you to give back to your parish community.

 The pertinent instruction for the universal Church comes from Code of Canon Law 222, which says, “The Christian faithful are obliged to assist with the needs of the Church so that the Church has what is necessary for divine worship, for apostolic works and works of charity and for the decent sustenance of ministers.
 They are also obliged to promote social justice and, mindful of the precept of the Lord, to assist the poor from their own resources.”

 While Canon 222 specifies an obligation to give, it does not provide a specific amount.
 While the Church has not defined a universal amount to be given, it is not uncommon for local dioceses to recommend specific percentages for giving to the diocese, local parishes, and other charities.
 Check with your parish regarding such guidelines.

 Just because the amount you give is voluntary doesn’t mean that the concept of the tithe, or 10 percent, isn’t important.
 Aquinas noted that the tithe flows from natural law, with 10 being one of the perfect numbers.
 Ten percent continues to be an excellent guideline for the faithful.

 It’s important that our giving be both from the heart and substantial as a reminder that God reigns first in our lives.
 With the average American Catholic giving a bit more than 1 percent to charity, the tithe is an effective antidote to our consumer culture.

 We have previously held an informational seminar, hosted by the Province of Our Lady of Consolation, about bequests - wills and trusts to help our parishioners understand the importance of creating a will for them and their family.

-We plan on holding another seminar in the fall of 2016.
+We plan on holding another seminar in the near future.